edgeofmoon/GraphView2017/README.md

 Controls:
 Esc: quit
 n or N key: next trial
 You can change the variable "blinkTime" in taskTest.cpp or taskTest_fMRI.cpp to modify the crosshair blinking time (in seconds).
-This is useful to quikly navigate the views by setting it to 0.
+This is useful to quickly navigate the views by setting it to 0.

 Build:
 All the *.cpp files with main functions are used for test purposes.
 Therefore, only one of those files should be included in your project to compile the corresponding executable.